curiousben/Room-Infrastructure/microservices/Aggregator/base/design/core_design.md

     }
   PEREVENT:
     IF (This event is new?) {
+      IF (The storage policy is secondaryEvent?) {
+        Create new event data cache
+        Create new secondary data cache
+        Insert data into cache for the new event for the new secondary event } ELSE { // storage policy is time
-      Create new event
+        Create new event data cache
+        Append message to cache.
       }
+    }

-    IF (The storage policy is uniqueData?) {
+    IF (The storage policy is secondaryEvent?) {
-      IF (This data entry already exists?) {
+      IF (This secondaryEvent entry already exists?) {
         Take cached message acknowledge it then update with current message } ELSE {
-        Update with current message
-      }
-      Create data cache entry with new message
+        Create new secondary data cache
+        Insert data into cache for the new event for the new secondary event }
     } ELSE {
       Append message to cache
     }
     IF (Cache limit has been reached by failsafe or config?) {
       IF (Cache flush strategy is single?) {
         Flush cache in a single message and ack all messages